RedisGrafana/grafana-redis-explorer/README.md

 ## Introduction

-### What is the Redis Enterprie Application for Grafana?
+### What is the Redis Explorer for Grafana?

 The Redis Explorer, is a plug-in for Grafana that allows users to connect to Redis Enterprise software REST API and build dashboards to easily monitor Redis Enterprise software clusters.
-It provides out-of-the box panels and predefined dashboards - but the plug-in allows to build entirely customized dashboards, tuned to your needs.
+It provides data source and predefined dashboards.

 ### What Grafana version is supported?